asavschaeffer/better-quest/docs/MECHANICS_SPEC.md

 ## Open questions / knobs (for “vision” spec)

-- Should total EXP always equal sum of per-axis EXP at every step?
+- Should fatigue budgets remain chart-derived, or move to a pure “raw EXP” model (charts remain visual-only)?
-- Should `standStats` be treated as 1..6 (E..S) everywhere, or 1..5 in some places?
+- Should Brahma Muhurta sunrise be auto-detected (location/timezone) instead of manual `sunriseTimeLocal`?
 - Are budgets and damping per-axis, or should they consider total effort across axes?
-- Bonus stacking: do we want multiplicative, additive, capped, or “best-of”?
+- Bonus stacking: do we want more bonuses to be additive vs multiplicative?
+Do we want caps?
-- Quest model: should we continue using `{stats: 0..3, sum<=4}` or move to a different distribution model?
+- Quest categorization/sorting: keep it stat-driven only (Option A) vs add explicit tags/categories?